vim-erlang/vim-erlang-runtime/README.md

 - Press F3 to reindent the current line.
 Press shift-F3 to print a log.
 - Press F4 to reindent the current buffer.
 Press shift-F4 to print a log.
 - Press F5 to show the tokens of the current line.

+*Note:*

+- When the indentation scripts detects a syntax error, it indents the line to column 40.
+This behavior is useful for developing and testing the script, but the production version will not change the indentation of a line when it detects syntax error.